dshorthouse/dina/README.md

 ```
 ### Configuration

-All variables are **required** and can be obtained from a DINA system administrator.
-The `authorization_url`, `realm`, `client_id`, `user`, and `password` are all used in the Keycloak authentication handshake.
-The `endpoint_url` is the single DINA API gateway.
-The `server_name` is a key used to reference the authentication token responses, stored and refreshed in your local `token_store_file` that you must make writable.
-Note the absence of trailing slashes in both config URLs.
+All variables are **required** and most can be obtained from a DINA system administrator.
+- `authorization_url`, `realm`, `client_id`, `user`, and `password`: used in the Keycloak authentication handshake
+- `endpoint_url`: the single DINA gateway to JSON:API models
+- `server_name`: a key used to reference authentication token responses (in the event you connect to multiple DINA servers or have multiple credentials)
+- `token_store_file`: your local file that caches authentication token responses, prefixed by the server_name key.

 ```ruby
 require 'dina'